BrownKTGIX/UW_COE_ELEMENT/Intake_form.md

 ## Step 2: Create a new form

 Decide what form fields you need to populate.
-Please read <a href="/Forms/Create Forms>Create Forms</a> for tips to make sure your form functions correctly in the UW instance.
+Please read <a href="/Forms/Create Forms">Create Forms</a> for tips to make sure your form functions correctly in the UW instance.

 > [!NOTE]
 > Recommended practice: Consider a balance between amount of information you need at this stage, and ease of completing the form.
 Shorter initial forms will get more engagement.